Distributive Pronouns

 How to Use Neither

-Neither is a pronouns that implies a negative meaning, thus it is used with an affirmative verb; however, the meaning stays negative.
-Remember to use a singular verb with neither when it is used as the subject pronoun of the sentence.
+Neither is a pronoun that implies a negative meaning.
+Thus, it is used with an affirmative verb; however, the meaning of the sentence becomes negative.
+Keep in mind that when 'neither' is used as the subject pronoun of the sentence, the verb that follows it must be singular.
 Check out the examples:

 Neither is a qualified cook.

-Among these teams, neither wins in my idea.
+Among these teams, neither wins in my view.

 Either